tangoabcdelta/copilot-logger/CHALLENGES.md

    - Issue: Chat session scanning only ran at activation; users couldn't re-import.
    - Resolution: Added command `copilot-logger.importChatSessions` to trigger `ChatSessionScanner.scanAndLog()` on demand.

+5. **Separation of File Access and Interaction Handling**
+   - Issue: File access logic was tightly coupled with interaction handling, making the extension less modular.
+   - Resolution: Refactored the codebase to separate concerns.
+Introduced `CopilotChatInterceptor` for interaction handling and updated `ChatSessionScanner` to focus on scanning.

 ## Next Steps / Todos

 - [ ] Improve session-to-workspace path resolution by inspecting stored session metadata formats and mapping `workspace-id` to actual workspace paths when possible.